 Introducing Vervid, the “YouTube” of Vertical Videos

-In 2015, John and Daniel Proksch-Whaley envisioned, designed and shipped Vervid, featured as a “Best New App” in over 30 countries on the Apple App Store.
-Vervid aims to change the way we experience video on our phones, catering exclusively to creating and preserving videos shot with our phones held vertically.
+In 2015, John and Daniel Proksch-Whaley envisioned, designed and shipped Vervid, featured as the #2 “Best New App” in over 30 countries on the Apple App Store.
+Vervid aimed to change the way we experience video on our phones, catering exclusively to creating and preserving videos shot with our phones held vertically.

 We hold our phones vertically 94% of the time.